cherbie/cits3200-db/sprint-1/week2/AuditorMeeting_09AUG2019.md

 ## Discussion Items
- 1. Introduction to Zulqarnian (Syed)
+ 1. Introduction to Zulqarnain (Syed)
     - PhD in computer science
     - 3D computer vision
     - Also did doctor at UWA